roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/_index.md

 title: "Multi-Activity Holidays in Northeast India | North by Northeast Journeys"
 date: 2018-07-12T18:19:33+06:00
 bg_image: images/background/multiactivity/Multiactivity-tours-of-northeast-india-main.jpg
-description : "We offer Multi-activity tours across the untouched northeastern states of India.
+description : "We offer Multi-activity tours across the beautiful states of northeast India.
 These tours are a combination of various activities, such as cycling, hiking, rafting, etc.."
 ---

 ## Multi-Activity holidays across Northeastern India